Bird Flu (Avian Influenza) Information for Employers

 - Have them isolate themselves from others and tell their supervisor,

-- Encourage your employees to get
+- Encourage employees to get

 a seasonal flu vaccine.